Federal Data Centers: Use Switched POPS PDUs to Save Money

 A new bill is being considered in Washington, D.C. that would directly impact federal data centers.

-These reports would then be compiled by the Secretary and Administrator of the Environmental Protection Agency (EPA) as part of a larger report on the overall impact of cloud computing and virtualization, mobile devices, social media and data center power consumption among federal agencies.
-This report would include previous energy usage projections from between 2008 and 2015.
+These reports would then be compiled by the Secretary and Administrator of the Environmental Protection Agency (EPA) as part of a larger report on the overall impact of cloud computing and virtualization, mobile devices, social media, and data center power consumption among federal agencies.
+This report will include previous energy usage projections from between 2008 and 2015.